No really, see, it says above that this blog post is a 21-minute read!!!

 So, as I said, Pinterest is a search engine, so keywords do play a part.
 However, after Pinning for the last several months, I’ve realized that if you properly write titles and descriptions that describe what your Pin/blog post is about, it sort of automatically takes care of keyword issues.
 So, focus on that.

-There are some Pinterest myths floating about, out of which there are three that I need to point out today.
+There are some Pinterest myths floating about, out of which there are two that I need to point out today.

 Myth # 1: You Need to Join a Bunch of Groups and Tribes to Gain Traction on Pinterest